-We consider enhancing Chinese language proficiency for EM people not only beneficial to racial equality and harmony, but also a worthy investment.
-On the one hand, the birth rate of EM people in Hong Kong is much higher than that of Chinese people.
-If quality education was provided to them, including Chinese language learning, they could be a valuable manpower force in future, helping to relieve our aging problem.
-On the other, a more inclusive environment would help our EM people to make use of their unique advantage, i.e., being able to master a number of languages and different culture, so that they could make more contributions to the economy and society.
+We consider enhancing Chinese language proficiency for EM people not only beneficial to racial equality, but also a worthy social investment.
+On the one hand, the birth rate of EM people is much higher than that of ethnic Chinese.
+If quality education was provided to them, including Chinese language, they could constitute a valuable manpower force in future, helping to relieve our aging problem.
+On the other, a more inclusive environment would help our EM people to make better use of their unique advantages, for instances, linguistic and artistic talent, so as to have more contributions to our society.